Brprb08/orbital-control-simulator/README.md

 ## Status

-The project is in its early stages.
-Key systems like gravitational dynamics and trajectory prediction are operational, but advanced features like thrust mechanics, drag effects, and fuel tracking are not yet implemented.
-Updates will focus on usability improvements, feature expansion, and enhanced visualization.
+Visuals are still a work in progress, but the core physics engine is up and running.
+Updates will focus on polishing usability and expanding features like orbital maneuvers and collision realism.

 ## Getting Started